 Horseshoe crab blood is now a sought-after commodity among medical scientists and drug companies.
-According to a report by The Atlantic, one quart of horseshoe crab blood is worth as much as $15,000, while LAL kits can cost up to $1,000 per package.
+According to a report by The Atlantic, the price of horseshoe crab blood is as much as $15,000 per quart, while LAL kits can cost up to $1,000 per package.

 It is estimated that 70 million endotoxin tests are performed annually, making the harvesting of horseshoe crab blood a multimillion-dollar industry.